GoogleCloudPlatform/cloud-foundation-fabric/modules/__docs/20231106-factories.md

 ### FAST factories

 The only change for FAST factories will be moving the project factory from blueprints to the stage folder, and updating the path used for the environment-level wrapping stage.

+### File schema and filesystem organization

+Factory files schema must mimick and implement the variable interface for the module, including optionals and validation - which are implemented in code and checks.

+With notable exceptions (currently only the `cidrs.yaml` file consumed by firewall factories), the following convention for files/directory is proposed:

+- Factories should consume directories (vs single files)
+- All files should contain a dictionary
+- Files in a directory should be parsed together and flattened into a single dictionary

+This allows developers to implement multiple resources in a single file or to use one file per resource, as they see fit.